Temporary Resident Visa (TRV)

 HOW TO APPLY ONLINE

-Step 1: Log into my IRCC through GCKey or Sign-in partner
+Step 1: Log into your IRCC online account through GCKey or Sign-in partner

 If you are a new user, you must register for MyCIC through GCKey or Sign-in Partner.
 Your Client ID from your Study Permit is required to complete the registration.

-Step 2: Click on ‘Apply for visitor visa or study/work permit'
+Step 2: Click on ‘Apply to come to Canada'

 Step 3: Fill in the online application form and gather supporting documentation